Solidarietas/TGM-Maps-Docs/docs/mechanics/worldborder.md

 # World Border

-This module is used to manage the vanilla Minecraft world border within the bounds of a Warzone map.
+This module is used to manage the vanilla Minecraft world border within the bounds of a PVP Arcade map.
 While only one border can be used at a time, the module lets you change the starting size, end size, delay, and center.

 ## Example